gatsbyjs/gatsby/docs/docs/conceptual/image-plugin-architecture.md

 ### `gatsby-plugin-image`

 This is the main plugin that users interact with.
-It includes two components for displaying images, as well as helper funcitons and a toolkit for plugin developers.
+It includes two components for displaying images, as well as helper functions and a toolkit for plugin developers.

-#### `GatsbyImage`
+#### The `GatsbyImage` component

 This is a React component, and is the actual component used to display all images.
 If somebody uses `StaticImage`, or an image component from a CMS provider, they all use `GatsbyImage` under the hood for the actual image display.

-#### `StaticImage`
+#### The `StaticImage` component

 A a lightweight wrapper around `GatsbyImage`, this component is detected during the build process and the props are extracted to enable images to be downloaded, and processed by `gatsby-plugin-sharp` without needing GraphQL.